Home » Do Tortoises Shells Grow with Them?

 Sulcata Tortoises:3 to 4 Feet15 to 20 Years

 Tortoise shells grow much like human fingernails and bones.
-Shells grow gradually with the tortoise throughout its life, averaging several extra inches per year.
+Shells grow gradually with the tortoise throughout its life, averaging several extra inches annually.

 Tortoises never shed their shells, so they grow with them from embryo until adulthood.